blundin/brianlundin.com/src/now.md

 date: 2018-12-18
 description: The current state of work, life, etc.
 ---
 Life is hectic, and there are always more projects than time.
 This page contains both the things that I am focusing on right now and general life updates.
-If you have your own website, [you should consider adding a "now page" too](https://nownownow.com/about).
+If you have your own website, [you should consider adding a "now" page too](https://nownownow.com/about).

 *Updated: 12/18/2018*